 When will the amended recording obligation apply?

-In principle, the amended recording obligation is to apply on the first day of the quarter following the announcement.
-However, to enable companies to switch to electronic time recording, there is to be a transitional period of one year after the law comes into force for the electronic form of time recording.
-During this transitional period, time recording “in paper form” should still be sufficient.
-Depending on the size of the company, longer transition periods are also to be provided for: a transition period of 2 years is to be granted for less than 250 employees and 5 years for less than 50 employees.
+In principle, the amended recording obligation should apply on the first day of the quarter following the promulgation.
+However, to enable companies to switch to electronic time tracking, there is to be a transitional period of one year after the law comes into force for the electronic form of time tracking.
+During this transitional period, time tracking “in paper form” should still be sufficient.
+Depending on the size of the company, longer transition periods are also to be provided for: a transition period of 2 years is to be granted for fewer than 250 employees and 5 years for fewer than 50 employees.

 What happens if employers violate the obligation to keep records?